top of page

 I would advise you to have a free no obligation conversation with me over the phone first.
 This way you can ask questions before deciding to meet me for an initial assessment.

-The sessions will take place in a quiet room that is not disturbed or online via WhatsApp.
-The intention is to provide a safe space where you can explore your feelings and experiences.
+The sessions will take place in a quiet room that is not disturbed or online via Zoom.
+The intention is to provide a safe space where you can explore your experiences.

 What if I can not make a session?